 How to Cut Feed Costs with Fodder: Homesteading 101

-If you’re anything like me, and I bet you are, you like to save a buck when you can.
+If you’re anything like me, and I bet you are, you like to save a buck when you can and want to know how to cut feed costs with fodder.
 It’s no secret that feed costs can get you down, quick.
 We have 24 laying hens, 15 meat chickens, 5 rabbits with two litters on the way, and 10 ducks.
 Although this is often considerably fewer animals than many homesteads have, it’s still enough to keep our feed costs up and going.
 I’m here to tell you how I cut my feed costs by sprouting barley fodder and how to do it!

 Barley fodder, a cereal grain, is one of the most nutritious sprouts and is full of essential nutrients, vitamins, and minerals.
 Growing fodder can be super easy and you don’t need too much room – some people grow their fodder in their living room, laundry room, or even kitchen!
 You also don’t have to use barley.
 You can use wheat or sprout any other type of grain your feathered, furred, or fibered friends might enjoy.